Designing Buildings in the Future

 One size does not fit all

-Existing BIM solutions are barely built for the internet, but with BIM level 3 currently being defined as the connected BIM, it is becoming more apparent that without a network this is impossible.
+Existing BIM solutions are rarely built for the internet, but with BIM level 3 currently being defined as the connected BIM, it is becoming more apparent that without a network this is impossible.
 Current software vendors design large monolithic code bases with steep learning curves and there are only a few authoring programs to pick from.
 With such monopoly over the computer side of AEC, and all the effort put into extending these large programs, creating lightweight bespoke buildings becomes more and more difficult.

 Architect designers, who are dreaming up the look, feel and function of the building should also be thinking of the applications required to design, and operate it.
 Applications which become part of the building, passed on from stage to stage: from contractors to clients, from builders to users.

-The only way to deliver this effectively is through the internet.
+The only way to deliver this effectively is through networks, and specifically the internet.
 So where do the architects and engineers of the future need to draw the line on their knowledge?
 It is certainly well beyond where the line currently lies, where they can often just about use a user friendly program, let alone know how programs work on a code level.
 However, alongside computer science they also need to retain their knowledge of materiality, physics, and theory from the built world.

 This is a lot to ask for any single human, and it is the team expertise that will prove most useful here, but without the awareness or knowledge of the stack to a degree, perfectly performing buildings in the future are out of reach.